 In some extreme cases with certain substances (mainly alcohol and benzodiazepines), withdrawal can be not only painful but lethal.

 NAMI doesn’t consider substance use disorders or addictions as mental illnesses but acknowledges that they often go together and there are causal links.
 This is a dual diagnosis.

 Comorbidity or co-occurring disorders is a term for when someone has two conditions at the same time that are linked in some way.
 When those two conditions are a SUD and another mental health issue it is called a dual diagnosis.
 When that happens, both conditions must be treated.

 Sometimes a mental illness leads to a SUD because the individual knows something is wrong and is trying to self-medicate with alcohol or drugs.
-In the past, substance abuse counselors didn’t check for a co-occurring mental illness and only treated the SUD.
+In the past, substance use disorder counselors didn’t check for a co-occurring mental illness and only treated the SUD.
 In such cases, relapse is more likely because the underlying cause of the SUD remains.

 The same applies to people leaving prison or jail.
 To avoid a revolving-door justice system where people are released with the expectation that they will be re-incarcerated, offenders should be screened before they enter prison and receive treatment while in prison.
 They should be screened again as they leave prison, and have a treatment that follows them into their re-entry.